 2. Train travel gives you leg room

 Loco2’s own research has revealed that taking the train gives passengers more space on average than other common forms of transport including, of course, planes.
-Kick back and get comfy; there’s more room on average than other forms of transport.
+Kick back and get comfy because there’s more room on average than other forms of transport.

 3. Avoid airport security

-Airport security lines can be long and stressful, and that two-hour pre-flight arrival adds significant travel time.
-Train travel wins the speed prize in this race: For most internal UK rail services, such as Edinburgh to London, there’s no need to arrive at the station more than 15 minutes before departure.
-Eurostar check-in for passengers with Standard Class and Standard Premier tickets closes 30 minutes before departure, whilst Business Premier passengers only need to check in 10 minutes early.
+Airport security lines can be long and stressful, and that 2 hr pre-flight arrival adds significant travel time.
+Train travel wins the speed prize in this race.
+For most internal UK rail services, such as Edinburgh to London, there’s no need to arrive at the station more than 15 mins before departure.
+Eurostar check-in for passengers with Standard Class and Standard Premier tickets closes 30 mins before departure, whilst Business Premier passengers only need to check in 10 mins early.

 4. The environment

-Air travel is now one of the fastest-growing contributors to climate change.
+Air travel is now one of the fastest growing contributors to climate change.
 The aviation industry is said to contribute between 4 and 9% of the total climate change impact of humans.
 This means that choosing not to fly is a powerful pro-environmental action that helps you shrink your carbon footprint.
-Europeans do a large chunk of total global flights, imagine if Europe started taking the train a whole lot more by taking no-fly holidays.

 5. The dining car